Phosphorescentt/economy-sim/README.md

 # Economy Simulator

 ## Todo
-- [ ] Implement SubmitOrder action
+- [ ] Implement exchange order matching.
-- [ ] Make state only update after time step has finished to ensure that no weirdness happens due to execution order.
+- [x] Make state only update after time step has finished to ensure that no weirdness happens due to execution order.
+  - This was achieved by adding a pre-action step in which actors can query the market for data.
+- [x] Implement SubmitOrder action